willem-strydom/footbal_analysis/README.md

 Once your development environment is properly set up, closely follow the instructions at [this Stack Overflow thread](https://stackoverflow.com/a/30352360/1526293).

 You should name your repository with your WUSTL ID, and you should create your private repository within the `wustl-data` organization.
+Do not add a README or .gitignore from the GitHub UI.

 A high-level overview of the mechanics of the above operations can be deduced from [this tutorial](https://devopscube.com/set-git-upstream-respository-branch/).